supremeimposter/My-Vault/GATE/Guidelines to GATE-CS.md

 ### Guidelines to Disk

 - Consider using Average seek time and Average rotational latency unless explicitly mentioned otherwise.
-- For every rotation, always consider the rotational latency.
+- For every rotation, always calculate the average rotational latency no matter the assumption of the arm.
 - Data is expressed in terms of powers of 2
 - Time is expressed in terms of powers of 10